chriott/DeAMR/README.md

               :mod (c4 / weiß)
     :ARG2 (c2 / ich))
 ```
-Both representations could be rendered into the German sentence:
+Both of the above notations can be rendered into the German sentence:

 > Zeichne mir ein weißes Schaf!